Impact & Results

 Residency programs measure their impact on schools and communities, impact on teacher professional growth, preparedness and development, and their impact on student achievement.
 By reducing teacher turnover and improving effectiveness, there is a high return on investment for school districts and their partners that choose to launch and sustain a teacher residency program.
 Teacher residency programs exponentially increase the impact effective teachers have on student learning.

-- 62% of teacher residents identify as people of color, whereas only 22% of all new teachers nationally are persons of color (U.S. Department of Education, 2016).
+- 57% of teacher residents in NCTR partner programs for 2021-2022 identified as people of color, whereas only 22% of new teachers nationally identified as people of color (U.S. Department of Education, 2016).

-- In SY20, over 840 NCTR residents were identified as people of color, and the percent and number have been increasing significantly over time.
+- In 2021-2022, over 900 NCTR partner programs’ teacher residents identified as people of color.
+The number and percent of NCTR teacher residents identifying as people of color has increased significantly over time.
 Not only do residencies recruit and attract teachers of color into the field, but they also elevate effective teachers of color into leadership positions.

 Research & Reports